-You may buy each 1-Year Sabra Savings Bond in a minimum denomination of \$25,000 (and integral multiples of \$1,000 in excess of \$25,000).
-The maximum amount of 1-Year Sabra Savings Bonds that may be purchased by any person to be issued on any Issue Date is \$500,000.
+"You may buy each Shalom Savings Bond in a minimum denomination of \$36 and integral multiples of \$1 in excess of \$36.
+The maximum amount of Shalom Savings Bonds that may be purchased by any person on any Issue Date is \$1,000,000.
+Shalom Savings Bonds can only be issued to a permitted holder (as discussed in more detail under "Description of the Bonds-Limitation on Purchases")."

-is restated in its entirety to read as follows:
+is each revised to read as follows: